White Glue D2 125 grams

 White PVA emulsion adhesive with D2 moisture resistance (EN 204).
 For wood, cardboard and craft projects.
 125 g bottle with twist nozzle.

-Cola Blanca D2 is a polyvinyl acetate (PVA) emulsion adhesive with moisture resistance certified to EN 204 class D2.
-With a fluid consistency and relatively fast drying, it is the go-to solution for bonding wood, cardboard and porous materials in the workshop, school and craft projects.
+Cola Blanca D2 is a polyvinyl acetate (PVA) adhesive emulsion with moisture resistance certified to EN 204 class D2.
+With a fluid consistency and relatively fast drying time, it is the go-to adhesive for bonding wood, cardboard and porous materials in workshops, schools and crafts.

 Technical specifications